๐ŸŒAnthropology of Globalization

 • Mobilizes international coalitions through campaigns for disarmament, conscientious objection, and non-violent resistance

-• Connects local and global by linking community-level peacebuilding to international advocacy against arms trade and military intervention
+• Connects local and global by linking community-level peacebuilding to international advocacy against the arms trade and military intervention

-Compare: Indigenous rights movement vs. LGBTQ+ rights movement—both seek recognition and protection for marginalized identities, but Indigenous movements emphasize collective territorial rights and cultural continuity, while LGBTQ+ movements more often focus on individual rights and legal recognition.
+Compare: Indigenous rights movement vs. LGBTQ+ rights movement: both seek recognition and protection for marginalized identities, but Indigenous movements emphasize collective territorial rights and cultural continuity, while LGBTQ+ movements more often focus on individual rights and legal recognition.
 Both face the challenge of translating their claims across diverse cultural contexts.

 Movements Addressing Non-Human Concerns